buildpacks/rfcs/text/0000-client-side-buildpack-registry.md

         └── heroku_java.json
 ```

-The `indicies` section of the index file allows us to adopt this format in the future.
+The `indices` section of the index file allows us to adopt this format in the future.

 ## TOML Files